The NPA – UPPF Scandal

 Case Reference : CR/0030/2026 Republic v.
 Mustapha Abdul-Hamid & 9 Ors

-The Office of the Special Prosecutor (OSP) has charged seven individuals and three companies in connection with suspected corruption and money laundering offences at the National Petroleum Authority (NPA), involving unlawful payments totalling Two Hundred and Ninety-One Million, Five Hundred and Seventy-Four Thousand, Eighty-Seven Cedis and Nineteen Pesewas (GH¢291,574,087.19) and Three Hundred and Thirty-Two Thousand, Four Hundred and Seven United States Dollars and Forty-Seven Cents (US$332,407.47).
+The Office of the Special Prosecutor (OSP) has charged five (5) individuals and three companies in connection with suspected corruption and money laundering offences at the National Petroleum Authority (NPA), involving unlawful payments totalling Two Hundred and Ninety-One Million, Five Hundred and Seventy-Four Thousand, Eighty-Seven Cedis and Nineteen Pesewas (GH¢291,574,087.19) and Three Hundred and Thirty-Two Thousand, Four Hundred and Seven United States Dollars and Forty-Seven Cents (US$332,407.47).

 Accused Persons